Brian Clubb

-Brian Clubb (born February 1, 1965) is an American professional stock car racing driver and crew chief who last competed part-time in the ARCA Menards Series, driving the No. 86 Ford for Clubb Racing Inc. He is the father of current ARCA Menards Series driver Alex Clubb.
+Brian Clubb (born February 1, 1965) is an American professional stock car racing driver and crew chief who currently competes part-time in the ARCA Menards Series East, driving the No. 03 Ford for Clubb Racing Inc. He is the father of current ARCA Menards Series driver Alex Clubb.

 Racing career

 Clubb has previously competed in the ARTGO Challenge Series, where he ran one race in 1997 at Grundy County Speedway.
 He finished fifth in the late model track championship at Grundy County Speedway in 2001.

 In 2024, it was revealed that Clubb would make his debut in the ARCA Menards Series at Elko Speedway, driving the No. 86 Ford for Clubb Racing Inc. After setting the slowest time in the lone practice session, he qualified in twentieth, and finished seventeenth due to mechanical issues.
+He then made four more starts that year, including a start at Bristol Motor Speedway for CW Motorsports in a collaboration with CRI.

+In 2025, Clubb ran two ARCA races for CRI in the No. 86, finishing 26th at Kansas Speedway after failing to take the start, and 20th at Elko Speedway due to fatigue.

+In 2026, Clubb participated in the pre-season test at Daytona International Speedway for CRI, where he set the slowest time between the two sessions held.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)